-The following is a summary of transactions since January 1, 2017 to which we have been a participant in which the amount involved exceeded or will exceed \$120,000, and in which any of our then directors, executive officers or holders of more than 5% of any class of our voting securities at the time of such transaction, or any members of their immediate family, had or will have a direct or indirect material interest.
+The following is a description of related party transactions we have entered into since January 1, 2020 in which the amount involved exceeded or will exceed \$120,000, and in which any of our then directors, executive officers or holders of more than 5% of any class of our voting securities at the time of such transaction, or any members of their immediate family, had or will have a direct or indirect material interest.

-Transactions with our Parent GenScript
+Transactions with our Majority Shareholder Genscript

-GenScript is, and following the completion of this offering, will continue to be our parent corporation, owning approximately 66% of our outstanding ordinary shares after completion of this offering and the concurrent private placement.
-GenScript has agreed, concurrently with, and subject to, the completion of this offering, to purchase from us a certain number of ordinary shares with an aggregate value of \$12 million at the public offering price per share adjusted to reflect the ADS-to-ordinary share ratio.
-Below are a summary of the other transactions we are party to with GenScript.
-As we continue to grow an execute on our business strategy, we anticipate that from time to time we will likely continue to enter into similar and other transactions with GenScript where we can take advantage of the resources and expertise that GenScript can provide.
-Any future transaction we enter into with GenScript would be evaluated at an arms' length basis and approved in accordance with our related person transaction policy described below.
+Genscript is our majority shareholder, owning approximately 64% of our outstanding ordinary shares as of March 1, 2021.
+Below are a summary of the other transactions we are party to with Genscript.
+As we continue to grow and execute on our business strategy, we anticipate that from time to time we will likely continue to enter into similar and other transactions with Genscript where we can take advantage of the resources and expertise that Genscript can provide.
+Any future transaction we enter into with Genscript would be evaluated at an arms' length basis and approved in accordance with our related person transaction policy described below.